 What is an open source APM tool?

 APM stands for Application Performance Monitoring.
 APM tools help you to monitor your application for any performance issues.
 When you opt for an open source APM tool, you get the added advantage of having access to the tool's source code.
+You can host the tool within your infra to adhere to data governance and privacy regulations.

 Benefits of Open Source APM tool over SaaS APM tools: